|

 residuals.
 Bootstrap procedures are provided.

-Worked examples include estimation of
+Worked examples include

-working in industrial organization, labor, development, urban, energy and
+economists including those working in industrial organization, labor,

-financial economics.
+development, urban, energy and financial economics.

-Programs (most of which are in S-Plus) and data for
+Programs (most of which are in S-Plus/R)

-all exercises and examples in the book are available below.
+and data for all exercises and examples in the book are available below.
 The data sets and programs are offered in

 conjunction with the title and are for private use only.
 Reposting, republishing or other usage or